 Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
 In major depression, these symptoms last 2 weeks or more and interfere with functioning or cause considerable distress.
-Symptoms may follow a recent loss or other sad event but is out of proportion to that event and persists beyond an appropriate length of time.
+Symptoms may follow a recent loss or other sad event but are out of proportion to that event and persist beyond an appropriate length of time.
 Mood dysregulation disorder involves persistent irritability and frequent episodes of behavior that is very out of control.

 - Physical disorders, life experiences, and heredity can contribute to depression.